WHAT IS A PSYCHO-EDUCATIONAL

 educators about a student's cognitive,

-(1) determining whether the student meets criteria for a specific diagnosis (e.g., learning disability, intellectual disability, gifted) and qualifies for special education services;
+(1) determining whether the student meets criteria for a specific school designation or diagnosis (e.g., learning disability, intellectual disability, gifted) and qualifies for special education services;

-(2) identifying other reasons that may cause poor performance in school such as difficulty with attention or memory, or social and emotional concerns;
+(2) identifying other reasons that may cause poor performance in schools such as difficulty with attention or memory, or social and emotional concerns;

-(3) developing strategies based on the student's individual needs to be implemented at school and at home.
+(3) developing strategies based on the student's individual needs to be implemented at school and home.

 HOW DOES IT WORK?

-The parent (or legal guardian) provides consent for the assessment and the student provides assent.
+The parent (or legal guardian) provides consent for the assessment, and the student gives assent.

 Depending on the case, the parent(s), teacher, and/or student will complete some questionnaires to assess the student's behaviour, social-emotional, and/or adaptive functioning.

-The student will attend approximately 2-3 testing sessions at Dr. Juliana's office where his/her performance will be assessed in different areas that can affect learning.
+The student will attend approximately two testing sessions at my office, where their performance will be assessed in different areas that can affect learning.
+A qualified School Psychologist/Assessment Clinician or I will conduct the standardized testing.

 The following is a breakdown of a psycho-educational assessment: